tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 The [`PeerManager`][peermanager.go] manages peer life-cycle information, using a `peerStore` for underlying storage.

+## Peer life-cycle

+TODO: this deserve a picture

+### Dialing

+A candidate peer returned to the router as the next peer to dial.

+### Connected

+A peer to which the node is connected.
+A peer is this state is not considered a candidate peer.

+The peer manager distinguishes *incoming* from *outgoing* connections.
+Incoming connections are established through the `Accepted` transition.
+Outgoing connections are established through the `Dialed` transition.

+### Ready

+A peer that is connected and with which the node can exchange messages.

+The router sets a peer to this state just after successfully setting the peer as the `Dialed` or `Accepted`.
+The reason (from comments in the code), is to allow the router to setup internal queues to interact with the peer and reactors.

+In fact, the router provides to the peer manager a list of channels (communication abstraction used by reactors) to be informed to all reactors.
+When entering this state, the peer reactor broadcast a `PeerUpdate` to all subscriptions, including the peer ID, its status (up), and the list of channels.

+### Dialed transition

+This transition is performed when the node establishes an *outgoing* connection with a peer.
+The router has dialed and sucessfully established a connection with the peer.

+This peer should be a candidate peer that has been provided to the router.
+So, this node should be in `dialing` state, from which it is removed.

+It may occur, however, that this peer is already in `connected` state.
+This can happen because the router already successfully dialed or accepted a connection from the same peer.
+In this case, the transitions fails.

+> Question: is it possible to have multiple dialing routines to the same peer?

+It may also occur that the node is already connected to `MaxConnected` peers.
+In this case, the peer manager has to find a peer to evict to given place to the newly established connection.
+If non suitable connected peer is found for eviction, or the hard limit of connected peers (`MaxConnected + MaxConnectedUpgrade`) is reached, the transitions fails.

+If the transition succeeds, the peer is set to the `connected` state as an *outgoing* peer.
+The peer `LastConnected` time is set and, if the peer was `Inactive`, it becomes active.
+Moreover,  the dialed address's `LastDialSuccess` time is set, and its `DialFailures` counter is reset.

+#### Errors

+The transition fails if:

+- node accepted itself
+- peer is already in `connected` state
+- node is connected to enough peers, and eviction is not possible

+Errors are also returned if:

+- dialed peer was removed from the peer store
+- peer information is invalid
+- unable to save peer state in the store

+Result: the router closes the established connection with the peer.

+#### Eviction procedure

+TODO: detail this eviction procedure

+### DialFailed transition

+This transition informs a failure when establishing an *outgoing* connection to a peer.

+This peer should be a candidate peer that has been provided to the router.
+So, this node should be in `dialing` state, from which it is removed.

+The dialed address's `LastDialFailure` time is set, and its `DialFailures` counter is increased.
+This information is used to compute the retry delay for the peer.

+The goal of this transition is to restore the peer to a candidate state.
+The peer manager then spawns a routine to, after the computed retry delay, notify the next peer to dial routine about the availability of this peer.

+#### Errors

+Errors are also returned if:

+- peer information is invalid
+- unable to save peer state in the store

+When the router informs this transition, dialing the peer already failed.

+### Accepted transition

+This transition is performed when the node establishes an *incoming* connection with a peer.
+The router has accepted a connection from and successfully established a connection with the peer.

+The accepted peer might not be known by the peer manager.
+In this case it is registered in the peer store.

+It may occur, however, that this peer is already in `connected` state.
+This can happen because the router already successfully dialed or accepted a connection from the same peer.
+In this case, the transitions fails.

+It may also occur that the node is already connected to `MaxConnected` peers.
+In this case, the peer manager has to find a peer to evict to given place to the newly established connection.
+If non suitable connected peer is found for eviction, or the hard limit of connected peers (`MaxConnected + MaxConnectedUpgrade`) is reached, the transitions fails.

+If the transition succeeds, the peer is set to the `connected` state as an *incoming* peer.
+The peer `LastConnected` time is set and, if the peer was `Inactive`, it becomes active.
+Moreover, the `DialFailures` counter is reset for all addresses associated to the peer.

+#### Errors

+The transition fails if:

+- node accepted itself
+- peer is already in `connected` state
+- node is connected to enough peers, and eviction is not possible

+Errors are also returned if:

+- peer information is invalid
+- unable to save peer state in the store

+Result: the router closes the established connection with the peer.

+#### Eviction procedure

+TODO: detail this eviction procedure

 ## Next peer to dial

 This is the main service provided by the peer manager.